-A. Unrestricted cross classification employees with six (6) or more months seniority at the date of application will be invited to electronically indicate which stores they would like to transfer to on a monthly basis (the Employer may develop a perpetual matching process, at which time the parties shall review and implement).
+- A. Unrestricted cross classification employees with six (6) or more months seniority at the date of application will be invited to electronically indicate which stores they would like to transfer to on a bi-annual basis (the Employer may develop a perpetual matching process, at which time the parties shall review and implement). - B. Transfers will be based on a 1 in, 1 out basis and shall be by seniority.
+By mutual agreement between the employee and Employer, employees who have electronically indicated their interest according to paragraph A, may choose to accept a one way transfer.
+One-way transfers must comply with paragraphs C to F.

+An employee who has indicated interest under paragraph A, may decline a transfer request or remove their indication of interest at any time.

-- B. Transfers will be based on a 1 in, 1 out basis and shall be by seniority. - C. Transfers will not result in vacancies, back-fill vacancies, or postings. - D. Transfers will not put any stores into financial difficulty. - E. The parties will consider the impact on other employees' hours in the stores. - F. Transferred employees will retain their seniority and shall not restrict their hours for a minimum of six (6) months.
+- C. Transfers will not result in vacancies, back-fill vacancies, or postings. - D. Transfers will not put any stores into financial difficulty.

+E. The parties will consider the impact on other employees' hours in the stores.